reduxjs/redux/docs/Glossary.md

 - [`dispatch(action)`](api/Store.md#dispatch) is the base dispatch function described above.
 - [`getState()`](api/Store.md#getState) returns the current state of the store.
 - [`subscribe(listener)`](api/Store.md#subscribe) registers a function to be called on state changes.
-- [`replaceReducer(nextReducer)`](api/Store.md#replaceReducer) can be used to implement hot reloading and code splitting.
+- [`replaceReducer(nextReducer, nextState)`](api/Store.md#replaceReducer) can be used to implement hot reloading and code splitting.
 Most likely you won’t use it.

 See the complete [store API reference](api/Store.md#dispatch) for more details.